mattcroat/redesign/posts/avoid-flashing-iframe/avoid-flashing-iframe.md

 ---
 title: How Code Sandboxes Avoid Flashing Iframe Updates
-description: Learn how online code editors are able to update the contents of the iframe without causing flashing
+description: Learn how online code editors are able to update the contents of the iframe without causing flashing.
-slug: 'avoid-flashing-iframe'
+slug: avoid-flashing-iframe
-published: '2021-9-29'
+published: 2021-9-29
-category: 'javascript'
+category: javascript
-image: '/images/social-image.png'
 ---

 # How Code Sandboxes Avoid Flashing Iframe Updates